sameermahajan/ML-Audio-Models/README.md

 - **samples**: folder has audio recordings of numbers 1 through 40 in marathi
 - **working_with_wav_files**: folder has handy snippets of python code required for processing of wav files
+- **misc**: folder has miscellaneous handy code developed during the project

 [![Blog on Medium](blog.JPG)](https://sameermahajan.medium.com/ml-working-with-audio-data-34b296d3e413)